NSO-developer/drned-xmnr/README.md

 ## Prerequisites

-The prerequisites are given by what DrNED needs to run, the first and foremost requirement is Python 2.7.
-Apart form that, several Python packages are
+The tool is supported to run on Python 3.5 or newer.
+It is known to run on Python 2.7, but this is no longer actively maintained.

-needed: `pytest`, `pexpect`, and `lxml`, and `pytest` version needs to be at least 3.0.
+Apart form that, several Python packages are needed: `pytest`, `pexpect`, and `lxml`; `pytest` version needs to be at least 3.0.
 There are several options how to install these packages:

-1. Quite likely, they are available in your system distribution repositories;
+1. Quite likely, they are available in your system distribution repositories, for example in Ubuntu they can be installed like

-   for example in Ubuntu they can be installed like
+        $ sudo apt install python3-pytest python3-lxml python3-pexpect

-        $ sudo apt install python-pytest python-lxml python-pexpect
+   Note that these are packages that run with Python 3.
+If you happen to be restricted to Python 2, install `python-pytest`, `python-lxm`, and `python-pexpect`.

    Care must be taken though if the `pytest` version meets requirements, namely on Ubuntu 16.04 it does not:

-        $ apt show python-pytest
+        $ apt show python3-pytest
         ...
         Version: 2.8.7-4